stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/curated-list-operators.md

 # Curated List of Operators for SAAP Roles

-SAAP cluster admins cannot install any operator from Operator Hub, allowed operators to install are maintained as a curated list by SAAP.
+SAAP cluster admins cannot install cluster-wide operator from Operator Hub, allowed operators to install are maintained as a curated list by SAAP.
 This restriction is added as the Operator Lifecycle Manager (OLM) runs with cluster-admin privileges.
 By default, Operator authors can specify any set of permissions in the cluster service version (CSV) and OLM will consequently grant it to the Operator.

 - certificates.certmanager.k8s.io
 - issuers.certmanager.k8s.io